Ithonga

-Ithonga is a South African drama series that premiered on Mzansi Magic in March 2025 and produced by Tshedza Pictures.
+Ithonga was a South African drama series that premiered on Mzansi Magic in March 2025 and produced by Tshedza Pictures.
 It stars Bonko Khoza as twin brothers whose fates are mysteriously connected.
 Set in KwaZulu-Natal as it explores themes of family, destiny and the spiritual bond between twins.

 Premise

 Ithonga tells the story of twin brothers Banele and Sanele, whose lives are bound by destiny but divided by circumstance.
 One brother lives a life of honesty and hope, while the other is drawn into a dark world of crime and betrayal.
 Set against the backdrop of KwaZulu-Natal’s construction underworld, the series explores questions of identity, fate and the mystical bond shared between twins.
 Blending elements of family drama, suspense and spirituality.